open-telemetry/opentelemetry.io/content/en/docs/what-is-opentelemetry.md

 [Jaeger](https://www.jaegertracing.io/) and
 [Prometheus](https://prometheus.io/), as well as commercial offerings.

-OpenTelemetry is not an observability back end like Jaeger, Prometheus, or other commercial vendors.
+OpenTelemetry is not an observability backend like Jaeger, Prometheus, or other commercial vendors.
 OpenTelemetry is focused on the generation, collection, management, and export of telemetry.
 A major goal of OpenTelemetry is that you can easily instrument your applications or systems, no matter their language,